Apartment Maintenance Technician

+Apartment Maintenance Technician**

+>

-Tenants, managers, and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment, and land associated with the complex in good repair.
-An apartment maintenance technician is responsible for tasks such as assembling machinery, fixing electrical switches, and ordering supplies, among others.
+> Tenants, managers and owners of apartment complexes count on apartment maintenance technicians to keep buildings, equipment and land associated with a complex in good repair.
+An apartment maintenance technician is responsible for tasks such as assembling machinery, fixing electrical switches and ordering supplies, among others.

+>

-Apartment maintenance technicians often complete varying tasks each day and will do so throughout an apartment complex or building.
-The job is physically demanding: such technicians must make repairs while working in uncomfortable positions, on top of ladders, or even in the dark.
-There is risk of injury while working with tools, water and electrical systems, and heavy objects.
-The majority of such repairers are employed on a full-time basis and may be asked to stay on call for emergency situations within the apartment complex.
+> Apartment maintenance technicians often complete varying tasks each day and will do so throughout an apartment complex or building.
+The job is physically demanding; technicians must make repairs while working in uncomfortable positions, on top of ladders or even in the dark.
+There is risk of injury while working with tools, water and electrical systems and heavy objects.
+The majority of repairers are employed on a full-time basis and may be asked to stay on call for emergency situations within the apartment complex.